lirsacc/lirsac.me/readme.md

 Roadmap
 -------

-+ Remake header style

----

-+ Simplify typography and add more elements & chose sans serif font
-  + Add styles for blockquotes and lists
++ Fix margins
++ Write home/about
++ 404 page
 + Back to top link
 + Images, captions (and custom plugin ?)
   + Add captions styling
   + Add custom plugin to generate markup

----

-+ Image scroll load (js)
-+ Ajax post changing
++ Simpleform ajax system
++ Grunt task to push to gh-page branch OR deploy to s3